Markus Wasmeier Bauernhof- und Wintersportmuseum

 Nearby Attractions

-While exploring the Markus Wasmeier Bauernhof- und Wintersportmuseum, visitors can find several attractions nearby that complement the cultural experience:
+While visiting the Markus Wasmeier Bauernhof- und Wintersportmuseum, consider exploring other attractions in the Schliersee area:

 Insider Tips